-The Company seeks to preserve and grow capital and Income over the long term (>5y).
+The Company seeks to provide capital growth over the long term (at least 5 years).

 Please refer to the latest EMT or KIID for the Synthetic Risk Reward Indicator (SRRI).

 If you have any doubts as to whether the investment is suitable for you, please contact a financial adviser.